CloudLabs-Samples/EduLabs/Demo/azure/demo-vmaas-kaliLinux.md

-# CloudLabs Demo for CCU: Kali Linux
+# CloudLabs Demo: Kali Linux

 ## Overview
 This lab environment has a Kali Linux Virtual machine with all the necessary tools pre-installed.